 Temporary Contracts and Labour Market

-Segmentation in Spain - An Employment-Rent Approach - Javier G. Polavieja
+Segmentation in Spain - An Employment-Rent Approach - Javier G. Polavieja.

+Labour Market Segmentation and Informal Work in Southern Europe - Enzo Mingione.
 This model is characterized by dynamic family enterprises and self-employment, non-wage contributions to house hold livelihood strategies; and the relatively limited formation of a fully proletarianized working class engaged in manufacturing industry.

+Labour Market Segmentation in Central Europe during the First Years of Transition - Ariane Pailhé.
 Abstract: Using estimates from a two-regime model, we show that labour market segmentation has persisted throughout the first years of systemic change.
 However, labour market segmentation has evolved to some extent.
 Firms that used to have priority now coexist alongside new activities within the primary segment.
 In this way, labour market segmentation results both in the appearance of new, formal institutions and the persistence of informal institutions.

 Labour Market Segmentation Revisited: A Study of the Dutch Call Centre Sector

 Labour market segmentation and the state: the New Zealand experience - Peter Brosnan, David Rea and Moira Wilson.
 Analyses the role of the state in the historical process of labour market segmentation.
 The New Zealand labour market is used as an example of the state's role in the process of labour market segmentation.

+The industrial structure and labour market segmentation: Urban and regional implications - Michael W. Danson.
 Abstract: Danson M. W. (1982) We argue that dualism in the industrial structure, as suggested by Averitt, 1968, and Galbraith, 1967, determines stratification and segmentation in the labour market, as suggested by Kerr, 1954, Piore, 1973, and Friedmann, 1977.

+Labour Market Segmentation in Small Business - Karl-Heinz Schmidt.
 The paper gives insight into the functioning of the tripartite labour market and its consequences for employment fluctuations in very small enterprises and large firms.
 The question is whether small business is marked by labour market segmentation.

 Abstract: Since the late 1970s, inequality of condition has been on the rise in a number of OECD countries.
 One of the main causes of economic inequality, in Italy as in many other European countries, is rooted in the segmentation of the labour market.

+Segmentation or Competition in China's Urban Labour Market?
+John B. Knight, Linda Yueh.
 Abstract: In China, urban residents have been protected against labour market competition from rural-urban migrants.
 Rural-urban migration was allowed to increase in order to fill the employment gap as growth of labour demand outstripped that of the resident labour force in urban areas.
 The paper examines whether the relationship is one of segmentation or competition in the labour market.
 The findings are consistent with the presence of continued labour market segmentation.

-An overview of the empirical questions, which presided at the time of the spreading of theories concerning the Labour Market Segmentation (LMS) theory in France.
+WHAT BECAME OF LABOUR MARKET SEGMENTATION IN FRANCE: ITS CHANGING DESIGN - François Michon.
+An overview of the empirical questions, which presided at the time of the spreading of theories concerning the Labour Market Segmentation theory in France.

 Family labour supply and labour market segmentation - John Baffoe-Bonnie.

 Abstract: This paper examines the differences in individuals' labour supply decisions in different segments of the labour market.
 It is concluded that the family labour supply decisions of individuals differ by labour market segment.

-Labour market segmentation: evidence from Cyprus House WJ
+Labour market segmentation: evidence from Cyprus House WJ.

 Abstract: It is hypothesized that the market is segmented according to sex and the two endogenous variables, the public/private sector of employment, and firm size.
 To estimate the degree of labor market segmentation, author questions whether individuals can move from low-wage jobs in the secondary segment to the high-wage segment.
 The public sector's much smaller differentials show fairer recruitment and promotion policies with assured economic mobility into the sector's professional ranks.

+Labour market segmentation in Britain: the decline of occupational labour markets and the spread of entry tournaments - David Marsden.
 Abstract: This paper reviews the changing pattern of labour market segmentation in Britain since the mid-1970s.
 It examines the spread of highly competitive conditions for entry into service economy and knowledge economy.

 TRAINING AND LABOUR MARKET SEGMENTATION

+Paul G. Chapman.
 Abstract: A two period model of the training decision is analysed using a human capital approach.

+Do they come back again?
+Job search, labour market segmentation and state dependence as explanations of repeat unemployment - R. Winter-Ebmer, J. Zweimüller.
+Empirical Economics, Physica Verlag, An Imprint of Springer-Verlag GmbH.
 Abstract: Using data from the Austrian unemployment register we test the power of three different approaches: job search theory, labour market segmentation and state dependence.
 Job search theory does not seem to be able to explain anything, labour market segmentation does.

 Labour Market Segmentation: a Comparison between France and the UK From the Eighties to nowadays.

+Aline Valette, Université de Provence (U1) et Université de la Méditerranée.
 Abstract: The evolution of their labour market segmentation.
 Is the predominance of Internal Labour Market in France and Occupational Labour Market in Great Britain still relevant?

 Understanding Labour Market Segmentation: Filipina Healthcare Workers in Transnational Toronto

+Philip Kelly, Sylvia D’Addario.
 Abstract: The concentration of visible minorities in certain occupations is well-established in the labour market literature.
 Explanations relate to social processes operating at the scale of the urban labour market: social capital and networks, regulatory frameworks, and constructions of racialised and gendered identities.